Skip to content

 Gain Of A Common Emitter Amplifier

-This is a placeholder for the reference: fig-common-emitter-amplifier-gain-equation-diagram shows the diagram used to derive the gain equation for a common emitter amplifier.
+The diagram below is used to derive the gain equation for a common emitter amplifier.

 Diagram showing how the gain equation for a common emitter amplifier is found.